 The Beach Trail

 Are you looking for a good workout?
 The Beach Trail is indeed for you!
-Clocking in at 3/4 of a mile, it is relatively steep, but what a view!
+It is relatively steep and closes at 3/4 of a mile, but what a view!

 We also must not forget about the reward at the end!

-Please check back later as I will be writing about the rest of our adventures down below at the Torrey Pines State Beach!
+Please check back later, as I will write about the rest of our adventures below at Torrey Pines State Beach!

 Please feel free to leave any comments or questions below.